 Within 10 minutes it was actually fixed.
 Passport copy, finger print, data packages, etc. And so did I roam on the Tigo network the last days I spent in Tanzania before I crossed the border into Uganda.

-I hope all the above tips for buying a sim card in Tanzania were helpful and made it easier to decide which mobile internet provider in Tanzania you pick for your next trip to Tanzania.
+I am sure all the above tips for buying a sim card for Tanzania in 2023 were helpful and I made it easier for you to decide which mobile internet provider in Tanzania you are going to pick for your next trip to Tanzania.